 - 4 half-credit technique and performance credits

-- 20 hours of crew and production support
+- 15 hours of service and production support

 Academic Course Credits: 10 Course Credits